mopidy/mopidy/docs/clients/mpd.rst

 -----

 A console client.
 Works with Mopidy 0.6 and upwards.
-Uses the ``idle`` MPD command, but in resource inefficient way.
+Uses the ``idle`` MPD command, but in a resource inefficient way.

 ncmpcpp